Champions of Champions Crowned as Invitationals Finish on Day Four of 124th Annual U.S. Open

 With her win, Tang took home the top prize with a 5½/6 score.
 On board two, Paragua defeated Angelina Verma (MD) to claim outright second place with a 5/6 score.

-WCM Irene Jao Fei (IA) won the $500 Ursula Foster Memorial Award as the highest finisher 11 years old or younger as of the first day of the tournament.
+Paragua also won the $500 Ursula Foster Memorial Award as the highest finisher 11 years old or younger as of the first day of the tournament.
+The Foster was a competitive field, with WCM Irene Jiao Fei (IA) also eligible for the award.
 Fei finished in a seven-way tie for seventh place with a 4/6 score, and had the strongest tiebreaks of the bunch.
+The future of the Haring is bright!

 Sarah Elizabeth Peter (AL) won the $100 Joanne Haskel Memorial Award will be presented to the highest finisher with an under 1600 rating, having the best tiebreaks of the under-1600 players finishing on an even 3/6 score.